Thairath Online

 • Medical service charges,

-• Additional medication costs.
+• Additional medication expenses.

 Follow the Facebook page: Thairath Money at this linkhttps://www.facebook.com/ThairathMoney